 - Reading distance: typically 35–40 cm (book-on-lap distance) without glasses.

-- Night driving: mild to moderate halos around oncoming headlights for the first 3–6 months; significantly reduced by 12 months in the majority of patients as the brain neuroadapts.
+- Night driving: mild to moderate halos around oncoming headlights for the first 3–6 months; significantly reduced by 12 months in the majority as the brain neuroadapts.

 - Contrast sensitivity: small reduction at low light levels compared with a monofocal — rarely noticed in well-lit environments.